tejasbadani/SnapSieve/Pods/Target Support Files/Pods-SnapSieve/Pods-SnapSieve-acknowledgements.markdown

 ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Crashlytics

+Fabric: Copyright 2018 Google, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+Crashlytics Kit: Copyright 2018 Crashlytics, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Crashlytics Terms of Service located at http://try.crashlytics.com/terms/terms-of-service.pdf and the Crashlytics Privacy Policy located at http://try.crashlytics.com/terms/privacy-policy.pdf.
+OSS: http://get.fabric.io/terms/opensource.txt

 ## CropViewController